npickens/htx/README.md

 Performance has been measured with an adaptation of the DBMonster web app.
 The average of 10 runs each running on a MacBook Pro, 3.1GHz i7, 16GB memory are as follows:

+(**NOTE**: Performance has not been reassessed since a very early version of the HTX library.
+Stats may differ now.)

 | Metric                | JSX   | HTX   | HTX Improvement |
 |-----------------------|-------|-------|-----------------|
 | numAnimationFrames    | 179.4 | 225.5 | 26% faster      |